-Customers can leave reviews of your business.
-Reviews from your customers can provide valuable feedback for your business, and replying to reviews can help build your customers' trust.
+Reviews from your customers can provide valuable feedback for your business.
+You can reply to reviews, which can help build customer trust.

 - On your Android phone or tablet, open the Google Maps app or use Google Search .

-- In Google Maps: In the top right, tap Account Circle Your Business Profile.
+- Google Maps: At the top right-hand side, tap Account Circle Your Business Profile.

 - Tap Reviews.

 - For the review that you'd like to reply to, tap Reply.

 - Edit your reply: On your reply, tap More Edit.